quanlieu/v3-server-render/README.md

 `npm run dev:serve`

-to start develop in server side rendering mode, have to run dev:build first and then delete them index.html
+to start develop in server side rendering mode, have to run dev:build first and then delete index.html

 `npm run bundle`